omoz4real/omoz4real.github.io/_posts/2021-05-21-displaying-and-using-primefaces-bar-chart-from-database.md

         this.postalCode = postalCode;
     }

-// Note that getters and setters method, hashCode, equals and toString have been ommitted
+// Note that getters and setters, hashCode, equals and toString method have been ommitted

 }
 ```